 The American University of Sharjah has a brand new sports complex that caters to the needs of nearly all athletic interests.
-The indoor facilities of this complex include: an olympic-size swimming pool, a fitness center and various athletic courts such as: basketball. volleyball, tennis and squash.
-Outdoors, located on the outer ring of the campus, one can find athletic fields, basketball, volleyball and tennis courts in addition to a new football field.
-An intramural sports program is being established by the university that will be an exciting complement to students' academic. social and cultural education.
+The indoor facilities of this complex include: an olympic-size swimming pool, a fitness center and various athletic courts such as: basketball, volleyball, tennis and squash.
+Outdoors, next to the sports complex, one can find athletic fields, basketball, volleyball and tennis courts in addition to a new football field.
+The university has an intramural sports program that serves as an exciting complement to students' academic, social and cultural education.

 Involvement in intramural sports activities is a wonderful opportunity for students to make new acquaintances, develop new friendships and enjoy the benefits of physical activity and exercise.